MasterFlomaster1/JFXCrypto/README.md

 # TODO

-1) Improve exsisting GUI solution, make it more pretty looking.
+1) Improve existing GUI solution, make it more pretty looking.
 2) Add more encryption algorithms to work with.
 3) Add file encryption/decryption option.